 This is the second leasing agreement Olivier Bernard has entered into.
 Oliver Bernard has a similar arrangement for Domaine de la Solitude which is also located in the Pessac Leognan appellation.

 Chateau Lespault Martillac Vineyards, Terroir, Grapes, Winemaking

-To produce the red wine of Chateau Lespault-Martillac, vinification takes place in temperature controlled, stainless steel tanks that range in size from 60 hectoliters to 80 hectoliter tanks.
-Malolactic fermentation takes place in tank.
+To produce the red wine of Chateau Lespault-Martillac, vinification takes place in temperature-controlled, stainless steel tanks that range in size from 60 hectoliters to 80 hectoliter tanks.
+Malolactic fermentation takes place in tanks.
 The wine is aged on its lees for the first 5 months of the aging, for a total of 14-15 months in new and used French oak barrels before bottling.

 For the production of the white Bordeaux wine of Chateau Lespault-Martillac, the grapes are crushed using a pneumatic press.
 There is no skin contact.
-The wine is fermented in French oak barrels and remains on its fine less and is stirred.
+The wine is micro-vinified, meaning that it is entirely fermented in French oak barrels.
+To add richness, the wine remains on its fine less and is stirred.

 On average, the production for the red wine of Chateau Lespault-Martillac is 2,000 cases.
 For the white wine of Chateau Lespault-Martillac, not much is made.
 Only 250 cases are produced each year.

-While both the red and white wine here are fine, the white wine is really quite good, and even though not much is made, it’s worth seeking it out.
+While both the red and white wine here is fine, the white wine is really quite good, and even though not much is made, it’s worth seeking it out.
 So far, I like the white wine better than the red.
-It’s just a great and surprisingly, fairly priced. white Bordeaux wine.
+It’s just a great and surprisingly, fairly priced, white Bordeaux wine.

 When to Drink Chateau Lespault-Martillac, Anticipated Maturity, Decanting Time